2021 Land Rover Defender spy shots and video

 The redesigned Defender was originally due in 2015 but frequent design changes led to delays.
 The DC100 line of concept vehicles from 2011 was meant to hint at a new, inexpensive Defender designed to target Toyota’s Hilux workhorse.
 Those plans apparently didn’t sit well with Defender devotees and so it was back to the drawing board for the design team.
 The vehicle is now confirmed for a market launch in 2020, meaning we'll likely see it arrive as a 2021 model.

 2021 Land Rover Defender spy shots - Image via S. Baldauf/SB-Medien

 Under the revised plan, the Defender will be positioned as a premium offering not unlike the G-Class.
 This has led to the decision to base the SUV on a new platform known as the Modular Longitudinal Architecture (MLA), which will be shared with next-generation versions of the Range Rover, Range Rover Sport and Discovery.
 This means fully independent suspension front and rear, with the new rear design in clear view in the spy shots.
 A low-range transfer case and multiple differential locks should still be present for superior performance when going off-road.

-Land Rover will reveal the new Defender in September.
+Land Rover will reveal the new Defender later in 2019.
 As for pricing, Land Rover is likely to position the new Defender somewhere between the $53,085 Discovery and $67,745 Range Rover Sport.
 The good news is that the positioning will likely be closer to the Discovery, as Land Rover is well aware that many Defender faithful use the vehicles as a workhorse.